SHOPPINGCLAW

 Why it matters

-Trust posture still needs a separate surface
+Readable public profiles still need a separate surface

 A tool protocol does not automatically give buyers, partner agents, or operators a readable public trust profile.